 Figure 18: Overview of identified potential traps in the Hystories database within Austria.
+Basemap World Light Gray Canvas (2014), sources Esri, HERE, Garmin, (c) OpenStreetMap contributors, and the GIS user community

 Austria has several UGS sights that all have been added to the Hystories database.
-Currently around 8.2 Bn m3 of gas can be stored in Austrian storage fields.
+Currently around 8.2 Bn m of gas can be stored in Austrian storage fields.
 The storage operators are OMV in the Vienna Basin and RAG Austria AG in the Molasse Basin.
 All UGS sites are former gas fields.